turingschool/mod-0-curriculum/session5/index.md

 - We'll have scores back to y'all by the end of the weekend.
 - Be sure to use the formula pinned in the channel when asking technical questions
-- Capstone is due tomorrow!
+- Capstone is due in a couple weeks!
+Get on it!

 ### Today's Goals